MOT demonstration test (class 1, 2, 4 and 7)

 - practise using the test equipment with different vehicles

 - watch an experienced tester test different vehicles

 You can book your demonstration test once you can carry out an MOT test without any help.

 Sign in to the MOT testing service - your account should have been created when you did your qualification course.

-Add your level 2 MOT testing certificate number, and pick where you want to do the demonstration test - you’ll need the training centre or testing station ID number.
+Add your level 2 MOT testing certificate number, and choose where you want to do the demonstration test - you’ll need the ID number of the training centre or testing station.

-- UK driving licence (if you don’t have a photocard licence you also need to take photo ID, such as your passport)
+- your UK driving licence (if you do not have a photocard licence you also need to take photo ID, such as your passport)

-The examiner will explain what you’ll have to do.
+The DVSA examiner will explain what you’ll have to do.
 They’ll ask you to:

 - carry out a demonstration test

 - record the result in a practice version of the MOT testing service